ChristofBecu/RebootTherapy/src/content/pdftrim/index.md

 ### TL;DR

-PDFTrim: started as a tiny vibe-coded script, now a lean, mean, PDF-processing machine — trims pages, nukes blanks, handles batches, and even reverses PDFs — all without the bloat, leaving you feeling like a slightly unhinged terminal wizard.
+PDFTrim: started as a tiny vibe-coded script, now a lean, mean, PDF-processing machine — trims pages, nukes blanks, handles batches, and even reverses the initial logic — all without the bloat, leaving you feeling like a slightly unhinged terminal wizard.